 The IceCube computing cluster at UW-Madison has continued to deliver reliable data processing services.
 Boosting the GPU computing capacity has been a high priority activity since the Collaboration decided to use GPUs for the photon propagation part of the simulation chain in 2012.
 Direct photon propagation provides the precision required, and is very well suited to GPU hardware, running about 100 times faster than in CPUs.
-In addition, we have begun the task of decommissioning the data center facility at our 222 West Washington Avenue location, and relocating the equipment to a commercial facility leased by UW-Madison.
+In addition, we have been decommissioning the data center facility at our 222 West Washington Avenue location, and relocating the equipment to a commercial facility leased by UW-Madison.

-The new facility is located approximately seven miles from our 222 West Washington Avenue location.
+The facility is located approximately seven miles from our 222 West Washington Avenue location.
 It is a commercial facility offering redundant battery-backed generator power and biometric physical security.
 UW-Madison leases space, power, and cooling in this facility to support internal needs as well as project needs for the campus as a whole.
 As such, they have extended the campus high speed networks to the facility which offers us easier integration with the rest of our campus systems without the higher costs typically associated with commercial rates for network transit.
 In particular, when the project is complete, we will have a full 100 Gb/s network path between this facility and our other facilities on campus.

 To facilitate the data center relocation, we purchased and deployed a storage system with 9.6 PB raw capacity (7.2 PB usable) in the new facility.
 This provided sufficient usable capacity to enable us to consolidate our filesystem infrastructure as well as simplifying the effort of migrating data to the new location.
 The new equipment was deployed and available in May of 2018.
-Filesystem configuration, testing, and validation completed at the end of June, and the data transfer began in July.
+Filesystem configuration, testing, and validation completed at the end of June, and the data transfer began in

+July.
 By mid-August, the transfer of 6.0 PB had completed and this now serves as the primary storage for experimental, simulation, and analysis data.

-The total amount of data stored on disk in the data warehouse at UW-Madison is 6.5 PB: 2.2 PB for experimental data, 4.0 PB for simulation and analysis and 285 TB for user data.
+The total amount of data stored on disk in the data warehouse at UW-Madison is 6.8 PB: 2.1 PB for experimental data, 4.4 PB for simulation and analysis and 283 TB for user data.

 While storage comprises the largest consumer of physical space, there are a number of other systems which will also be migrated to the new facility.
-The work to do this will be ongoing and is expected to be complete in the first quarter of 2019.
+The work to do this will be ongoing and is expected to be complete in the first half of 2019.
 As data and services are migrated to the new facility, hardware that is still under warranty will be relocated.
-Older hardware that is still usable but out of support will be re-purposed for testing or into the compute cluster as needed.
+Older hardware that is still usable but out of support will be re-purposed for testing or moved into the compute cluster as needed.
 Any old hardware not needed for these purposes will be disposed of.

 The other focus has been the continued expansion of the GPU cluster is to provide the capacity to meet the Collaboration direct photon propagation simulation needs.
-This included the update of 64 GPUs in the UW-Madison GPU cluster to nVidia GTX-1080 cards in March of 2018.
 Still, the GPU needs have been estimated to be higher than the capacity of the GPU cluster at UW-Madison.
 Additional GPU resources at several IceCube sites, plus specific supercomputer allocations, allow us to try and reach that required capacity.
+IceCube has submitted proposal to Phase I of Internet2's Exploring Clouds for Acceleration of Science (E-CAS) project for \$100,000 in credits with Amazon Web Services and Google Cloud Platform and 0.4 FTE.
+We are also exploring other proposals for dedicated GPU compute infrastructure.